TheJumpCloud/SystemContextAPI/README.md

 ## Introduction

-The JumpCloud System Context API is a REST API for manipulating the system the JumpCloud Agent is installed on.
+The JumpCloud System Context API is a REST API for manipulating the system a JumpCloud Agent is installed on.
 To use the System Context API you must first [create a JumpCloud account](https://console.jumpcloud.com/register/) and [add a system to be managed](https://jumpcloud.com/systems).
 From the system that has the JumpCloud Agent you can now use the REST API in the context of that system.